sungnga/react-revents/README.md

   - Import the delay function: `import { delay } from '../../app/common/util/util';`
   - Inside the increment action creator function:
     - We can return an asynchronous function.
 This will allow us to dispatch multiple actions inside the increment function
-    - This async function takes a dispatch as an argument
+    - This async function takes a dispatch as an argument.
+It is a dispatch() method coming from react-redux to dispatch actions
     - Then in this async function,
       - dispatch the asyncActionStart() action
       - since we're using an async function, use the 'await' keyword and call the delay() function to delay the request for 2 seconds